How to Use VBA Case Statement (13 Examples)

 result_else

-Optional When the given conditions are not true, then it will be executed.
+Optional When the given conditions are not true, this code will be executed.

 ⦿ Return Value